 On a fundamental level, infidelity is a physical act that may have both direct and indirect consequences.
 One of these may be the birth of an unplanned baby, which may in turn be further complicated if there is doubt over paternity.
 If you are to have any chance of overcoming infidelity, it is therefore crucial that you tackle these consequences in a swift and proactive manner.
 A good starting point is to invest in a prenatal DNA test from a reputable provider such as IBDNA, as this will help you to determine the truth and move forward from there.

 Consider Marriage Counselling

 Even if you are not married, it is still important to treat your relationship as seriously as possible if you are to overcome infidelity.
-As a committed and serious couple that have encountered difficulties, you must seek out professional guidance, and here is great post to read about the same, and look to identify the underlying issues that caused either one or both of you to commit acts of infidelity in the first place.
-Talking to a counselling service can help you to achieve this, as it enables each party to discuss their feelings openly and in a controlled environment.
+As a committed and serious couple that have encountered difficulties, you must seek out professional guidance, such as marriage therapy specialist, and look to identify the underlying issues that caused either one or both of you to commit acts of infidelity in the first place.
+Talking to a couples counseling service can help you to achieve this, as it enables each party to discuss their feelings openly and in a controlled environment.

 Learn from Past Mistakes

 There is an old adage which suggests that it is not our mistakes that define us, but the way in which we react to them.
 This is particularly true when dealing with emotive issues such as infidelity, as it remains an undeniable fact of human nature that people will make mistakes and showcase occasional examples of poor judgement.
 If you or your partner have cheated but then made the joint decision to forgive and forget, it is absolutely imperative that you learn from your past mistakes and change your behavior to ensure that such issues do not arise again.